Kapisillit

-Kapisillit is a settlement in the Sermersooq municipality in southwestern Greenland.
-In 2020, the settlement had 52 inhabitants.
-Kapisillit means the salmon in the Greenlandic language (laks, laksen).
+Kapisillit (Danish: Lakskaj) is a settlement in the Sermersooq municipality in southwestern Greenland.
+The settlement had 43 inhabitants in 2024.
+Kapisillit means "the salmon" in the Greenlandic language (laks, laksen).
 The name refers to the belief that the only spawning-ground for salmon in Greenland is a river near the settlement.

 Geography

 Kapisillit is located 75 km northeast of Nuuk, near the head of Kapisillit Kangerluaq, one of the tributary fjords of the 160 km long, Nuup Kangerlua, the longest fjord on the Labrador Sea coast of Greenland, and one of the longest in the inhabited part of the country.

 Economy

 The inhabitants mostly subsist on hunting, fishing and tourism.
 The settlement has its own school, church, and grocery store.

 Transport

 Transport to Kapisillit is done by boat.
 Helicopter is sometimes used.
 There is no road from outside to Kapisillit, although there are plans to build a simple road from Nuuk to Kapisillit.